Sweet Water: 24 Years of Country Excellence in Cobourg

 More than 24 years later (with a brief COVID hiatus), Sweet Water has grown into a powerhouse band of world-class musicians with international touring credits, major awards, and collaborations alongside country legends.

-On guitar, Steve Piticco has recorded with Dolly Parton and Merle Haggard.
-Fiddle champion Don Reed has performed with Dwight Yoakam and Buck Owens.
-Pianist Steve O’Connor has toured and recorded with Jim Cuddy of Blue Rodeo, along with Susan Aglukark and Nathalie MacMaster.
+On guitar, Steve Piticco has performed with Dolly Parton and recorded with Merle Haggard.
+Three-time fiddle champion Don Reed has performed with Dwight Yoakam and Buck Owens.
+Pianist Steve O’Connor has recorded and toured with Blue Rodeo and is currently touring with The Jim Cuddy Band.
 Bassist Dusty King Jr., an Ontario Music Pioneer and Hall of Fame inductee, brings deep country roots, while award-winning steel guitarist Doug Johnson has performed on the Grand Ole Opry stage and toured across Canada and the U.S.

 Together, Sweet Water blends decades of experience into a polished, authentic country sound that honours the classics — and keeps audiences coming back, show after sold-out show.